Nepiki/Guides/Dragon-Force-(Saturn).md

 ![image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/272160.png) **[Fandaria] Only One?** (5 points)

-_Equip the leendary Star Dragon Sword_
+_Equip Goldark with the legendary Star Dragon Sword_

 Required progression - After Goldark and Wein recover the Stargem sword from the Northern Shrine and Katmando has begun to move, Ramda will attack Katmando.
 Following the battle Ramda will transform the Stargem sword into the Star Dragon Sword.
-If Goldark is already equipped with the Stargem sword, the achievement will pop at that point.
+If Goldark is already equipped with the Stargem sword, the achievement will unlock at that point.
 If not, equip him with it during the next domestic session.

 ***